rapidsai/legate-boost/docs/source/Legate_Boost.rst

 Example 2
 =========

-This example demonstrates how Legate Boost can be applied to the ``Give Me Some Credit`` dataset (OpenML data_id: 46929) to build a classification model using ensemble learning by combining different model types.
-It also highlights the integration of ``Legate Dataframe`` with ``Legate Boost`` to enable distributed training across multi-GPU and multi-node environments, showcasing scalable machine learning on the credit score dataset.
+This example demonstrates how legate-boost can be applied to the ``Give Me Some Credit`` dataset (OpenML data_id: 46929) to build a classification model using ensemble learning by combining different model types.
+It also highlights the integration of ``Legate Dataframe`` with ``legate-boost`` to enable distributed training across multi-GPU and multi-node environments, showcasing scalable machine learning on the credit score dataset.